-Entropion is a condition where the bottom eyelid rolls inward and causes hair to rub against the eyeball, causing considerable irritation.
-It can be present in both eyes.
+Entropion is a condition where your dog's bottom eyelid rolls inward, resulting in eyelashes and hair rubbing against the eyeball which can cause considerable irritation.

-Distichiasis is a condition where abnormal hair (Distichia) grows from the oil glands of the dog's eyelid and can cause irritation on the eyeball.
+Distichiasis is a condition where abnormal hair (Distichia) grows from the oil glands of the dog's eyelid and can cause irritation on the eyeball - ouch!

 The abnormal eyelashes may be removed manually, by surgery, or by using a form of electrolysis.

-This may be followed up with a course of antibiotics to prevent infection after any surgery, and to help clear up any ulcerative infection caused by the distichiasis.
+Surgery may be followed up with a course of antibiotics to prevent infection and to help clear up any ulcers or infection caused

 Ectopic Cilia is similar to Distichiasis but, instead, the hair grows from the inner surface of the eyelid.

-This can be very painful for your dog and can cause corneal ulcers.
+This also can be very painful for your dog and can cause corneal ulcers.